metalnethq/react-lib-starter/README.md

 - [Node.js](https://nodejs.org/en/) (>= 16.0.0)
 - [pnpm](https://pnpm.io/) (>= 8.0.0)

+### Note:

-### Note: The consumer of your npm package will need to have TailwindCSS installed in their project.
+1. The consumer of your npm package will need to have TailwindCSS installed in their project.
+2. This project supports css modules.
+So, you can use `*.module.css` files to style your components.
+To import modules into your components you have to generate types for css modules.
+To easily generate the typ definitions, you can use [typed-css-modules](https://www.npmjs.com/package/typed-css-modules) package.

 ## Getting Started